 In the treatment of uterus prolapse, acupoints associated with the liver are also often used.
 In Western medicine, there is no correlation between prolapse and the liver.
 Chinese medicine, on the other hand, considers the liver as an important organ responsible for the storing of blood that plays a huge role in women’s conditions.
 It is the organ used to treat issues such as dysmenorrhea (painful menses) and infertility.
 When treating uterine prolapse, acupuncturists sometimes use the liver acupoint and meridian located in the lower leg.

-New Mexico doctor, Skya Abbate M.D. states that in her practice several cases of prolapse were successfully treated with acupuncture in Austin that otherwise would have escalated to surgery.
+New Mexico doctor, Skya Abbate M.D. states that in her practice several cases of prolapse were successfully treated with acupuncture in West Orange that otherwise would have escalated to surgery.

 Prolapse can also be treated with Chinese herbs.
 Bu shong yi tsi tang is just one among many classical herbal remedies that qualified Chinese herbalists have at their disposal in treating prolapse.
 Since every person is unique, all Chinese herbal remedies are customized to address the specific needs of the patient.
 Western medicine uses the one size fits all approach.
 No Western medical drug has been created that can help raise prolapse.